 Environmental Systems Science is a major in environmental science that prepares students to understand and solve critical challenges facing our environment, such as climate change, water and soil pollution, conservation of biological diversity and management of natural resources.

 Our environmental science degree integrates the study of fundamental physical, chemical and biological processes that shape our environment with practical applications to real-world problems.
 The major is taught by a highly interdisciplinary group of faculty members.
 Check out their lab websites to learn more about their research and the courses they teach.

 The Environmental Systems Science program offers interdisciplinary and flexible coursework.
-Core courses provide students with a firm foundation in the fundamentals of chemistry, biology, hydrology, ecology and Earth sciences, while upper-division elective courses allow students the flexibility to pursue a variety of topics related to Earth and environmental systems.
-Our courses emphasize an integrated approach to the discipline, incorporating field studies, laboratory experiments and computations.
+Core courses in our bachelor’s degree in environmental science provide students with a firm foundation in the fundamentals of chemistry, biology, hydrology, ecology and Earth sciences, while upper-division elective courses allow students the flexibility to pursue a variety of topics related to Earth and environmental systems.
+These courses emphasize an integrated approach to the discipline, incorporating field studies, laboratory experiments and computations.

 Students pursuing a degree in environmental science will find a diverse variety of opportunities for hands-on preparation into a high demand environmental systems workforce.
 Environmental science degree jobs, internships, and research experiences can be found with the following UC Merced organizations: Sierra Nevada Research Institute, Merced Vernal Pools and Grassland Reserve and Yosemite Leadership Program.
 The diverse and geographically significant environments that these organizations study are right in UC Merced’s backyard, making its environmental science college an attractive prospect for future students.